Rosnnel/SPI-Master-Verilog/README.md

 # Generic Master SPI Module

 This repository contains all the infromation related to my IP implementation and description of a Generic SPI Master module that can work and be reprogrammed "on-the-fly", allowing to change parameters like
-CPOL, CPHA, Endianess and the possibility to change the operation mode beteween Half-bridge and Full-bridge communication.
+CPOL, CPHA, BitOrdering and the possibility to change the operation mode beteween Half-bridge and Full-bridge communication.

-The Serial Peripheral Interface modukle allows to transfer data quickly between different chips by selecting an slave through a inverted Slave Select - *SS* signal and generating a synchronizer
+The Serial Peripheral Interface module allows to transfer data quickly between different chips by selecting an slave through a inverted Slave Select - *SS* signal and generating a synchronizer
-SPI CLOCK - SCLK signal, that tells both the sender and receiver when to sample and shift data based on the CPOL and CPHA configuration signals, the data is shifted and sampled by the MOSI and MISO ports, the bit ordering can be changed through the Endianess bit, performing Little-Endian when Endianess = 0 and Big-Endian when Endianess = 1.
+SPI CLOCK - SCLK signal, that tells both the sender and receiver when to sample and shift data based on the CPOL and CPHA configuration signals, the data is shifted and sampled by the MOSI and MISO ports, the bit ordering can be changed through the Endianess bit, performing MSBfirst when BitOrder = 0 and LSBfirst when BitOrder = 1.
 The SPIGo signal tells the module to start the communication between the master and the slave and their functionality vary between the Full-Bridge and Half-bridge modes, alternating the MOSI Bus for TX and RX when
 HalfBridge mode and using both the MOSI and MISO for the FUll Bridge Mode.